Aditya-gam/aditya-gambhir-portfolio/docs/README.md

 ## 📚 Overview

-This directory contains essential documentation for the Aditya Gambhir Portfolio website.
-Each document serves a specific purpose and provides detailed information for developers, content managers, and maintainers.
+This directory contains comprehensive documentation for the **modern Aditya Gambhir Portfolio** built with **Next.js 15**, **React 19**, and **Tailwind CSS 4.0**.
+Each document serves a specific purpose and provides detailed information for developers, content managers, and maintainers working with the latest web technologies.

 ## 📋 Documentation Index